 Why John Lennon's Imagine is more than just a peace anthem

-The former Beatle's 1971 song still has its admirers for its message of peace and unity - but the lyrics came from a much more radical place.
+The former Beatle's 1971 classic is admired for its message of peace and unity - but the lyrics came from a radical place.

-But while Imagine has been taken up as an anthem of peace and unity, it's also received its fair share of criticism.
+But while Imagine has been taken up as an anthem of peace and unity for half a century now, it's also received its fair share of criticism.

 Lennon was accused of hypocrisy - as a millionaire ex-Beatle, the line about "Imagine no possessions" rang hollow with people when they considered the enormous mansion he lived in.
 Others thought the song was simply naive: the notorious biographer Albert Goldman called it "a hippie wishing well full of pennyweight dreams for a better world".

-But while most people consider Imagine to be the spiritual partner to the anthemic Give Peace A Chance, two years separated the two songs.
-John's famous "peace campaign", which saw him honeymoon with new wife Yoko Ono by staying in bed for a week and inviting the press to interview them - had been over for a long time.
+But while most people consider Imagine to be the spiritual partner to the anthemic Give Peace A Chance, two whole years separated the songs.
+John's famous "peace campaign" - which saw him honeymoon with new wife Yoko Ono by staying in bed for a week and inviting the press to interview them - had been over for a long time.

 In actual fact, Imagine was born in more radical circumstances.
 And the song has a lot more to say about positive thinking than just wishing.

-In between his marriage to Ono in March 1969 and the recording of the Imagine album in May 1971, a lot of water had flown under the bridge for John Lennon.
+In between his marriage to Ono in March 1969 and the recording of the Imagine album in May 1971, a lot had happened in John Lennon's life.

 Free to do what he wanted, John - together with Yoko, as always - spent the summer of 1970 in therapy.
 Not just any therapy, this was the infamous "primal scream" therapy, which encouraged the former Beatle to cry, scream and shout out his anger and unhappiness at his unsettled childhood.

 Lennon subsequently recorded an album - called simply John Lennon/Plastic Ono Band but known to everyone as the "Primal Scream Album".
-On it, he raged at his mother for abandoning him, her early death when John was just 17, and for his reckless father leaving the boy when he was just a child.
-However, it was a tough listen for a lot of Beatles fans.
+On it, he raged at his mother for abandoning him, howled in pain at her early death when John was just 17, and berated his reckless father for leaving the boy when he was just a toddler.
+Iit was a tough listen for a lot of Beatles fans.

 At the same time, Lennon had become more interested in politics.
 His peace campaign favoured personal politics and making a passive statement, but his approached had hardened over the months.
 As the Vietnam conflict raged on in the US and Britain's involvement in the Nigerian-Biafran civil war made the news due to the famine that the fighting had caused, Lennon decided to be interviewed by the left-wing magazine Red Mole.